Stories

 Antoine Semenyo raises his arms in triumph while wearing his Bournemouth jersey, with his name and number 24 visible from the back.

-Reports described the standing ovation, the emotions, and the sense that it was his final act for the club.
-Within hours, stories followed that Manchester City had triggered his release clause, with a £65 million move all but agreed.
+Shortly after that, the rumours started that Manchester City had triggered his release clause, with a £65 million move all but agreed.

 Phillips, Rice and the lesson of choice